 Price: 18, 50 RM (ca. 3,8 € /$4,72)

 Unfortunately, there is just one company that operates daily between Ipoh and Cameron Highlands.
 The buses are running between 8.00 am and 07.00 pm.
-Please check on-site for the exact schedule.
+Check for Buses from Ipoh to Cameron Highlands here.

 Renting a car to Cameron Highlands